jesusmartinoza/Open-eyes-using-Pix2Pix/README.md

 ![](https://github.com/jesusmartinoza/Open-eyes-using-Pix2Pix/blob/master/assets/demo_1.png?raw=true)

 ### Motivation
 The idea of this project had been in my head for a long time, I couldn't find the time to carry it out.
-Then the Youtuber [DotCSV](https://www.youtube.com/channel/UCy5znSnfMsDwaLlROnZ7Qbg) launched [this](https://www.youtube.com/watch?v=BNgAaCK920E&t=12s) challenge where you have to build a project using Pix2Pix model.
+Then the Youtuber [DotCSV](https://www.youtube.com/channel/UCy5znSnfMsDwaLlROnZ7Qbg) launched the challenge [#RetoDotCSV2080Super](https://www.youtube.com/watch?v=BNgAaCK920E) where you have to build a project using Pix2Pix model.
 So perfect timing to start to code.

 ### Dataset
 This was the first big challenge.
 As you may know there is no dataset for people with open and closed eyes.
 The dataset *Closed Eyes In The Wild(CEW)* is very useful but does not have a data labeled by person with open/closed eyes.